atenfyr/UAssetAPI/docs/src/api/uassetapi.uasset.md

 ### **FolderName**

-The Generic Browser folder name that this package lives in.
+In UE4: "FolderName": The Generic Browser folder name that this package lives in.
 Usually "None" in cooked assets.
+ In UE5: "PackageName": The package name the file was last saved with.

 ```csharp
 public FString FolderName;